Download Fact sheet: Enterprise bargaining (pdf 234KB)

 If an IFA does not adhere to these terms it will still have effect.
 However, it may be in contravention of the Fair Work Act 2009.
 There are also strong protections which prevent undue influence or pressure being applied to an employee to get them to enter into an IFA.
 Penalties of up to $10,200 for an individual and $51,000 for a corporation can apply.

-An IFA can be terminated either by mutual agreement in writing between the employer and the employee, or by either the employer or employee, by giving written notice of not more than 28 days.
+An IFA can be terminated either by mutual agreement in writing between the employer and the employee, or by either the employer or employee, by giving written notice.
+Modern awards require 13 weeks notice but this may be different in an enterprise agreement (but no more than 28 days).

 For more information on IFAs, please see the Fair Work Ombudsman Best Practice Guide - Use of Individual Flexibility Arrangements.